rugbyprof/2143-Object-Oriented-Programming/Assignments/14-T0F/README.md

 #### Define

-You won't necessarily have to write a definition for each one, but you will have to know what each one means.
-Hmmmm so what's the difference?
-I will most likely have some kind of matching question, or multiple choice question with various choices to make.
+~~You won't necessarily have to write a definition for each one~~, but you will have to know what each one means.

 * Abstract Base Class
 * Abstraction